 Quite often at theme parks, there are spectator barriers for people to stand behind and watch their friends and family on the rides.
 These are an important safety element, as they could help to control crowds and distance the public from any risks involved with standing or walking too close to the rides themselves.
 Where safety barriers are missing, defective or broken, they should be replaced or repaired quickly to avoid accidents.
 If this does not happen and you suffer injury, then you could potentially be eligible to claim compensation.

 If you’re wondering how many people have died at amusement parks, the answer would be fairly low.
-The reason being that there are lots of safety checks in place to avoid such an incident.
+The reason being that there are lots of safety checks in place to avoid such a fatal accident.
 However, it could be possible for someone to be fatally injured at Blackpool Pleasure Beach if something went seriously wrong.
 If the operator was at fault for a fatality at Blackpool Pleasure Beach, as a dependent of the deceased you could be entitled to file a claim against the pleasure beach, or another liable party and the same applies to the managers of the deceased’s estate.
 The settlement could include a bereavement award as well as damages to cover funeral expenses and more.
 If you are wondering how to go about making such a claim, then our specially trained advisers are here to help.

 For a personal injury claim to be successful, there would need to be proof that the owners/operators of Blackpool Pleasure Beach were negligent, and such negligence caused you to suffer injuries.
 The type of evidence you may need could include:

 - Medical evidence – you must see a doctor after any Blackpool Pleasure Beach accident whether you were considering making a claim or not, as it is essential for your injuries to be treated.
 As well as this, as part of any personal injury claim, it would be necessary for you to attend a medical appointment with an independent doctor who would examine you, ask questions and write a report that is an essential part of your case